 Tap into emotions by playing music or spending time with babies, children or animals, which can provide positive feelings.

 If reading skills have deteriorated make individual audiotapes or find beautiful picture books and magazines in the person’s areas of interest.
-Sensory experience such as massage, hair brushing or using fresh flowers and fragrant essential oils can also be enjoyable.
+Sensory experiences such as massage, hair brushing or using fresh flowers and fragrant essential oils can also be enjoyable.

 Ten dementia care at home activities to try with your loved one: